April 3, 2018

 When I was young I took a liking to a book about codes and ciphers at the library.
 I believe the book was called the First Book of Codes and Ciphers.
-I will have to check again on the title.
+I got a couple of more books from the scholastic line in relation to codes and ciphers.
 It was kind of an interest or hobby that stuck with me.
 Over the years, I've collected codes from all kinds of books.
 Freemasonry, Rosicrucian and other codes have been a pastime.
 As a previous computer operator, I had the boring job of tape backups for a major U.S. manufacturer.
 I used to create codes on a daily basis just for my amusement.
 I felt one could construct cryptography from calculus, differential equations, imaginary numbers, geometry or statistics.
 At that time, I was trying to figure out a way to write several layers of messages on top of each other.
 I was working on 3 layers.
 Could it be done?
+I felt my greatest achievement was the 1/100 code as I called it.
+Splices of messages could be sent through the internet, emails and the old mail system (snail mail) containing just ones and zeros.
+If all the splices were intercepted the ones would have to be added that were in the same position on all sheets.
+For example, say, there were 100 splices (pages) of the message all sent through different mediums and all were intercepted to find 65 sheets had the number one on them and the rest of the sheets had zeroes in that same position it would denote the letter 'A' according to American Standard Code (or ASCII).
+The trick to the code was to find the entire message!
 Later in 2005, I took an obsession to the Voynich Manuscript.
 I consider it one of John Dee's finest scripts.
 You can check the blogs and forums on line, but no one has really mentioned that the cryptography seems to have some close cousins found in the code in the book, Hidden Codes & Grand Designs by Pierre Berloquin.
 I've found it similar to the cipher found in the Mary Queen of Scotts.
 It is almost a sure sign it comes from the same period of time.
 There is a similarity to the Duke of Montmorency code as well.
 Close examination shows the number characters 4, 8 and 9 are used in all 3 sets of codes.
 I lost most of the fascination for the Voynich Manuscript as I examined the Enochian language more closely.
 The Voynich Manuscript secret is probably known by British intelligence.
 After all, Dee worked for the queen.
 Just like the Kryptos Sculpture is known by the U.S., Voynich should be no secret to England.